Northwest Arkansas Dog Photography and Dog Portraits

 I think we all know this fella.
 As you can see in the image on the left, Dad has to hold his hind paw to keep him from rocketing into the wilderness.
 I don't technically recommend this, but his humans assured me that they do this all the time and he stays put.
 Since the background is relatively clean (at least the same color and out of focus), I was able to 'shop the hand out and replace that with the surrounding textures and colors.

-If you're ready to make a move and have some portraits that will last, fill out the form below or reach out to me by e-mail at PHOTOLORADO@GMAIL.COM
+If you're ready to make a move and have some portraits that will last, reach out to me by e-mail at PHOTOLORADO@GMAIL.COM